 Teachings by Swami Viditatmananda

-Next Generation Retreat with Swami Viditatmananda All human beings know that there is a universal law that applies equally to everyone.
-It is, that “I
+Value of Values (Bhagavad Gita 13.7-13.12) Next Generation Retreat with Swami Viditatmananda All human beings know that there is a universal law that applies equally to everyone.
+It is, that

-[This article is based on the weekend class taught by Pūjya Swami Viditatmananda Saraswati on May 19, 2019 at Saylorsburg, PA.]
-The concept of duty
+The Concept of Duty [This article is based on the weekend class taught by Pūjya Swami Viditatmananda Saraswati on May 19, 2019 at Saylorsburg, PA.]
+The concept of duty or

-Satsang with Swami Viditatmananda …continued from previous issue The first verse describes the Self as sat cit ānanda, while the second verse describes It as
+Pratah Smaranam (Part-6) Satsang with Swami Viditatmananda Saraswati(Continued from previous issue) The first verse describes the Self as sat cit ānanda, while the second verse describes It as self-effulgent.
+In

 Pratah Smaranam (Part-1) Satsang with Swami Viditatmananda SaraswatiIntroduction The meditator and the object of meditation are different from each other in one type of meditation.
 Prātaḥ is dawn and smaraṇam